xbach/docs/trezor-faq/eshop.rst

 **For an order placed but not paid:**

 Simply leave it unpaid and create a new order as you desire.
-All unpaid orders are automatically cancelled after 6 hours.
+All unpaid orders are automatically canceled after 6 hours.

 **For an order already paid but not shipped yet:**